GithubUserAccountAmazing/the-amari-project/README.md

  <br><br>

-The default textual-inversion settings were used for training with the specific command being.
+The default textual-inversion settings were used for training using `sd-v1-4.ckpt`

+The associated config yaml files used can be found [here](https://github.com/originates/the-amari-project/tree/main/configs/the%20amari%20project/textual%20inversion)

+The specific command used:

      python3 ./main.py --base ./configs/stable-diffusion/v1-finetune.yaml \